digital-archives/HISTGA1011/syllabus/course_schedule.md

 * PB Core: <a href="https://pbcore.org/" target="_blank">https://pbcore.org/</a>

 <a name="week6"></a>
-### Week 6: February 28, 2024 - Digital collections and preservation labor
+### Week 6: February 28, 2024 - The Cost of Digital Preservation
 Link to slide deck [update me]

 Due/asynchronous work: